Kenya Senate begins debate on deputy president impeachment – DW – 10/16/2024

 A powerful businessman, Gachagua had managed to ride out previous scandals and corruption allegations before being named President William Ruto's running mate in 2022.

-Recently, however, he has complained about being sidelined by the president, whose allies have accused him of supporting the massive youth-led protests against proposed tax hikes that erupted across the country in June.
+Recently, however, he has complained about being sidelined by the president, whose allies have accused Gachagua of supporting the massive youth-led protests against proposed tax hikes that erupted across the country in June.

 "I am now seen as a spent cartridge," he said, in reference to his role in the Ruto administration.
 "They want to discard me and appoint someone else, disregarding the will of Kenyans."